vinodismyname/ClaudeCodeBootstrap/README.md

     *   A dry-run mode (`--dry-run`) to preview changes.
     *   Options to force overwrite existing files or skip specific asset generation.
 *   **Customizable:** Extensive CLI options and environment variable support for fine-tuning behavior.
+*   **Efficient Command Generation:** Generates all custom commands in a single, optimized LLM call.

 ## What `cc-bootstrap` Generates

 `cc-bootstrap` creates the following files in your project directory, tailored to your project's needs:

 *   **`CLAUDE.md`**: A Markdown file providing persistent, project-specific context to Claude Code.
-It includes project overview, tech stack, common commands, coding standards, and critical guidelines for Claude.
+It includes project overview, tech stack, common commands, coding standards, critical guidelines for Claude, and a list of available MCP tools configured via Smithery.
 *   **`.claude/commands/`**: A directory containing custom slash commands (as `.md` files) for Claude Code.
-These commands automate common development tasks like code reviews, test generation, Git operations, and more.
+These commands automate common development tasks like code reviews, test generation, Git operations, and more, and can be generated with awareness of available MCP tools.
-*   **`.mcp.json`**: Configures Model Context Protocol (MCP) servers, allowing Claude Code to interact with external tools, APIs, and data sources (e.g., web search, databases).
+*   **`.mcp.json`**: Configures Model Context Protocol (MCP) servers, allowing Claude Code to interact with external tools, APIs, and data sources.
+This file is primarily populated based on server configurations fetched from the Smithery Registry.
 *   **`.claude/settings.json`**: Sets default user preferences for Claude Code, including theme, telemetry, and crucially, `allowedTools` which can include permissions for the MCP tools defined in `.mcp.json`.
 *   **`ACTION_PLAN.md`**: A structured Markdown document outlining a step-by-step plan for Claude Code to execute complex features or tasks.
 Supports generation for both single Claude instances and parallel "Claude Squad" workflows.